AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 **Figure 12**: The first flow cell iteration contained a single wire set horizontally across the flow cell [(Whiting et. al.)](https://www.overleaf.com/8159891kkzwhhgszwtb#/28827379/).
 The wire is circled in green in the image.

 The subteam designed a second iteration of the flow cell.
 A row of sand grains rested against the aforementioned wire.
 This created multiple constrictions in the plane of view visible to the camera.
 The subteam considered gluing these sand grains inside the flow cell.
 However, the glue was opaque and prevented high-quality video recordings.
 The subteam modified this concept and decided to use sand grains slightly larger than the gap between the acrylic blocks, large enough to partially deform and to remain immobile when pressed between the tightened blocks.
 As shown in Figure 13, this design was unsatisfactory for multiple reasons.
 The sand grains were misaligned, and large gaps arose between some grains.
 Footage showed that flocs preferentially flowed between larger gaps, and the resulting flow patterns were dissimilar to those found in a sand filter.
-Other issues with this model were the lack of ability to keep the sand in place as the flow cell was in the process of being closed.
-This was because any small volume of water that interacted with the sand would easily move the grains due to their light weight and small size.
-The sand also scratched the acrylic blocks which eventually hindered the ability of the camera to accurately record floc behavior at the constriction.
+Another issue was the inability to keep the sand stationary while closing the flow cell.
+Any small volume of water that interacted with the sand would easily move the grains due to their light weight and small size.
+The sand also scratched the acrylic blocks **which eventually hindered the ability of the camera to accurately record floc behavior at the constriction (Tommy: Question: did we fix this, or was it not much of a problem?)**.

 <p align="center"><img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/SandRowFlowCell2.jpg?raw=true" width = "50%"/>
 </p>

 **Figure 13**: The second flow cell iteration contained sand grains inserted at the constriction.

-**Tommy, edit this** Despite these issues, another version of the flow cell's second iteration was developed, containing several layers of sand particles.
-Instead of the camera recording floc activity at the top of a sand-bed, the camera instead recorded floc activity in the midst of a sand-bed.
-Despite the aforementioned sources of error, such as the uncertain deposition-location of flocs, general flow patterns were still visible, and are discussed in later sections.
-The main concern of the filter constrictions team is floc behavior in the midst of a sand filter, not only the top; thus, this sub-iteration seemed a viable idea.
-Although it suffered from the same aforementioned errors, it did provide some supporting evidence for previously held hypotheses.
+A red circle indicates the sand grains.

 The sand model inspired the third iteration of the flow cell: the single-constriction design shown in Figure 14.
 The design consisted of a channel cut out of silicone with one constriction.
 This design was intended to prevent the inconsistencies found in the flow cell's second iteration.
 Specifically, each experiment would only test floc accumulation at one constriction, and the constriction's location and shape would be consistent between trials.